kubernetes/community/github-management/org-owners-guide.md

-# Kubernetes Github Organization Guide
+# Kubernetes GitHub Organization Guide

 The Kubernetes project leverages multiple GitHub organizations to store and organize code.
 This guide contains the details on how to run those organizations